haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 {% highlight bash %}

-$ kubectl auth can-i get pods --as jdoe no
+$ kubectl auth can-i get pods --as gary no

 {% endhighlight %}

-This is expected as the Kubernetes cluster does not come with any predefined roles but it does have ClusterRoles.
+This is expected as the Kubernetes cluster does not come with any predefined Roles but it does have ClusterRoles.

-##### What is the difference between Role and ClusterRole?
+#### What is the difference between Role and ClusterRole?

 The ClusterRole provides access to all namespaces within a cluster where a Role provides access to a specific namespace.